mistrmochov/hyprland/README.md

 # hyprland
 Some weird dotfiles for arch and fedora.
+Haha